itsandriy/displaycal-py3/README.md

 - Create unit tests with ``Pytest`` and reach to 100% code coverage.
 The ``3.8.9.3`` version of DisplayCAL is around 120k lines of Python code (other languages are not included) and there are no tests (or the repository I adapted doesn't contain any tests).
 This is a nightmare and super hard to maintain.
+This is an ongoing work, with the latest commits we have over 150 tests (which is super low for, should be thousands) and the code coverage is around 25% (again this is super low, should be over 99%).
 - Maybe I'm not experienced enough, and I'm wrong on saying this, but I don't see the motivation behind having a C-Extension for ``EDID``, ``XRandr`` etc. stuff.
 It should be possible to cover all the functionality of this extension and stay purely in